jaredforth/basic/README.md

 ## Grammar

-The grammar for this language, in Extended Backus–Naur form is as follows:
+The grammar for this language, in Extended Backus–Naur (ish) form is as follows:

 ```racket
 #lang brag